palladius/clouddeploy-platinum-path/step-by-step-guide.md

 # ricc@zurisack:🏡$ skaffold --default-repo “$SKAFFOLD_DEFAULT_REPO” dev
 ```

+* Try to change some code, for instance put your name somewhere in the `main.py` and bump again
+  the `VERSION` (from 2.99 to 2.100, for instance).
+* On 🐚 Cloud Shell, you can achieve this by clicking `📝 Open Editor` button.
+You can alwatys come back with
+  `Open Terminal` button when you need your 🐚 shell back.

 If the app compiles properly, this should issue a code push to Artifact Repository.

 Plus, Skaffold should push your code to the k8s manifests as described in `skaffold.yaml` (in our cases this is